OpsLite-App/Smart-Stadium-Staff-App---PEI/ws-gateway/README.md

 Next steps:
 - Harden the JWT validation (cache results, implement public-key verification)
 - Add tests and a Dockerfile for local composition with `mosquitto` and other services.
+- Docker image now includes a startup helper that waits for the MQTT broker to be reachable before starting the JVM.

 Frontend connection (React Native)
 ---------------------------------